bmezaris/L-CAM/README.md

 # Acknowledgement
 The training process is based on code released in the [DANet](https://github.com/xuehaolan/DANet) repository.

+The methods that are used for comparison with L-CAM-Fm and L-CAM-Img is taken from [THIS](https://github.com/yiskw713/ScoreCAM/blob/master/cam.py) repository, except form rise that is taken from [RISE](https://github.com/eclique/RISE) repository.

 If you find our L-CAM code useful, please cite the following paper where our method is reported: